 Boustrophedon, I had to stop and scratch my head when I saw this.
 Imagine reading letters backward or upside down.
 Truly amazing.
 But such is language and writing.
 Vectors of both unity and division.
 They have shaped human society and human relationships over the last 6000 years.

-This blog post is an excerpt from chapter 12.12 of the book Audit of the Universe
+This blog post is an excerpt from chapter 3.12 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Origin of Language, An Unsolvable Scientific Mystery
+Please use the Social Network links just below to share this information from The Explanation, Origin of Language, An Unsolvable Scientific Mystery